cloudmesh-community/fa18-516-21/project-paper/report.md

 ![Login Page](images/graphql-app-login.png){#fig:graphqlapplogin}

-Since authentication is not requirement for this project and its already implemented with GraphQL example in handbook, we have not implemented in project.
-You can click *Login* button it will show home page.
-Home page is for showing dashboard.
-It is empty as of now.
+Since authentication is not requirement for this project and its already implemented with GraphQL example in handbook, we have not implemented it in project.
+On click of *Login* button user will see dashboard, which is empty as of now.

 +@fig:graphqlappvmlist shows the view rendered on click of *VMs* button

 ![VM List](images/graphql-app-vm-details.png){#fig:graphqlappvmlist}

 Default view is card layout.
-You can switch to table layout using action available at top-right corner. +@fig:graphqlappviewoptions shows available options
+You can switch to table layout using action available at the top-right corner. +@fig:graphqlappviewoptions shows available view options for the VM list

 ![View options](images/graphql-app-vm-view-options.png){#fig:graphqlappviewoptions}